"Drugs do not restore, but destroy... The God of nature directs the human agent to use natural remedies now." - EGW

 Perfumes or Cologne – Using EO's vs. the highly toxic man made perfumes and colognes can provide wonderful emotional and physical support.

-Warm Packs – Applying warm heat over your EO's allows for deeper penetration.
-Heat is great for sore and aching muscles.
 Lay a wet/warm cloth or towel over designated location and then cover with a try towel to keep heat in and let sit for 15-30 minutes or until your warm towel has gone cool.
-Note: You will never want to use heat with neurological problems such as Multiple Sclerosis (MS), Lou Gehrig’s Disease (ALS) or Parkinson’s Disease.
+Note: You will never want to use heat with neurological problems such as Multiple Sclerosis (MS), Lou Gehrig’s disease (ALS) or Parkinson’s disease.
 Always use cold packs to reduce pain and inflammation.

 Cold Packs – Using a wet cold towel or ice pack over your EO's is best when treating inflamed or swollen tissue.
 Frozen bags of corn or peas also work great!
 Be sure to keep the cold pack on until the swelling diminishes.

 Toothpick Application – The toothpick application is sometimes the best method when cooking with essential oils.
-When one drop of oil is too much, as many oils are extremely strong, you will want to dip the end of the wooden toothpick into the oil and then apply to your mixture, sauce, etc.
+When one drop of oil is too much, as many oils are extremely strong such as oregano and thyme, you will want to dip the end of the wooden toothpick into the oil and then apply to your mixture, sauce, etc. Repeat until desired flavor is achieved.

-Directly inhaling – place 2-3 drops of essential oil into the palm of your hand and rub clockwise with the flat palm of your opposite hand.
-Cup your hands together over your nose and mouth and inhale deeply.
+Directly inhaling – Inhale directly from the bottle or place 2-3 drops of essential oil into the palm of your hand and rub clockwise with the flat palm of your opposite hand.
+Cup your hands together over your nose and mouth and inhale deeply in the nose and exhale out the mouth.
 Be sure to avoid touching your eyes.

 Depending on your skin sensitivity, some essential oils may need to be diluted with a high quality vegetable oil such as the V-6 oil or you can use an organic first pressed olive oil, when being used both topically or internally.
 This is especially true with "hot" oils such as Oregano and Thyme.